BeaglePilot/beaglepilot/reports/report_victor.md

     - Issue detected with MPU9250 with new firmware.
 Gyros not responding.
 Tried different bus rates, same result.
 NOTE: When the low speed is set below 1 GHz the sensor doesn't even seem to respond.
     - Power down issue when connecting/disconnecting batteries.
 Refer to the issue description
     - Issue with ROS installation in Debian when reproducing http://answers.ros.org/question/186643/ros-debian-in-the-bbb/.
 Answered in the thread, solution was using a different way of installing the packages than the one described in the official docs..
 Answered in the thread, solution was using a different way of installing the packages than the one described in the official docs.
     - ROS installed in Debian.
+Refer to http://erlerobotics.gitbooks.io/erlerobot/en/ros/tutorials/rosinstall.html

 - Issues: